André Kim: Death and legacy

-He died in Seoul, South Korea in August 2010 due to pneumonia and colorectal cancer, twelve days before his 75th birthday.
+He died in Seoul, South Korea, in August 2010 due to pneumonia and colorectal cancer, twelve days before his 75th birthday.
 His wake service was held at Seoul National University Hospital on 12 August.
 The Korean press described his death as a loss of a Korean fashion icon.

-Upon his death his son, Kim Jung-do continued the Andre Kim brand as CEO, through the Andre Kim Design Atelier located in Sinsa-dong, Gangnam-gu, managing their various licensed brands.
+Upon his death his son, Kim Jung-do continued the Andre Kim brand as CEO, through the Andre Kim Design Atelier located in Sinsa-dong, Gangnam District, managing their various licensed brands.

 In film

 In 2012, it was announced that a film, in his honor, was being created.
 Ha Jung-woo was expected to play him in the biopic.
 No further detail has been disclosed since and, as of March 2013, the film has not yet been released.